marijnvdwekken/HydroSim/docs/epanet.md

 This Python script runs an EPANET simulation with Modbus controls, enabling real-time interaction between the EPANET model/network and external PLCs.
 The script reads control values from PLCs via Modbus, applies them to the EPANET simulation, and then writes the simulation results back to the PLCs.

 To achieve this, we have minimized the use of external modules, keeping the script as close as possible to default Python functionalities.
-The only packages/modules used are:
+The only modules we used are:

 - Python standard library: `sys`, `time`
 - Third-party libraries: `epyt`, `pymodbus`